NunexGT/my-tasker-config-SuperX-dev/README.md

  <h1>List of Automation on the .xml</h1>
  <h3>Here is a list of all the automation I made available to you on the xml:</h3>
  <h3>AntiLoss SMS Features</h3>
        <i>These are really handy and don´t require an internet connection.
 Not even to locate your phone (Assuming that your phone has yet battery and it´s not turned off).
-Just ask a friend to borrow their phone ;)</i>
+Just ask a friend to borrow their phone and send an SMS with the Commands ;)</i>
        <br>
        <br>
  <b>Sounds and useful</b>